 - Roasted Tomato Soup – Creamy and Healthy

 If you’ve tried this Green Pea Soup or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.

 - 6 cups vegetable or chicken stock (1.5 litres)

 - salt and pepper to season

 - Finely chop the leek and sauté in a deep saucepan until soft, add the garlic and sauté for another minute.

-- Add the zucchini/courgettes and stir for a few seconds before adding the stock.
+- Add the grated zucchini and saute for 2 minutes then add the stock.
 Bring to a boil and then simmer for 10 minutes.

-- Add the peas a pinch of salt and pepper and simmer for another 5 minutes.
-Using a had blender blitz it all until smooth, serve in a bowl with a dollop of Greek yogurt and a little pepper.
+- Add the peas a good pinch of salt and pepper and simmer for another 5 minutes.
+Using a had blender blitz it all until smooth and creamy.